jhonyjss/jhonyjss/README.md

 ### Hi there 👋

-I am passionate for technology since 2012 always improving my skills on web techs.
-Vue JS is my major skill after React JS.
+I have been passionate about technology since 2012, continually improving my skills in web technologies.
+Vue.js is my primary expertise, followed by React.js.

 ### What you can count on me ? 👋